ethereumclassic/ECIPs/_specs/ecip-tabs.md

 An attacker could challenge the assumption that no entity controls more than the public TABS value for some time.

-This attack, like a PoW 51\% attack, would be invisible until published.
+This attack, like a pure-PoW double-spend attack, would be invisible until published.